HunteRoi/discord-temp-channels/README.md

     */
 });

-// Emitted when a channels is unregistered tempChannels.on("channelUnregister", (channelData) => {
+// Emitted when a channel is unregistered tempChannels.on("channelUnregister", (channelData) => {
     console.log(channelData);
     /*